-They had two instructors to help us cross the main busy road of Athens.
+They had two instructors to help us cross Athen’s main busy road.
 I am glad they did, as there is a dip that takes a bit of work to get over.
-In fact one guy didn’t get going fast enough, and we had to wait a whole change of lights.
+In fact, one guy didn’t get going fast enough, and we had to wait for a whole change of lights.

 We did a National Garden Tour but they have several to choose from.
 The Acropolis Tour is most popular, but we had already been there, so we wanted to see a different part of Athens.

 As Athens Segway Tours say – “Modern Athens resembles the architecture and aesthetics of a big Western metropolis.
-Pay a visit to a small oasis in the centre of Athens?
+Pay a visit to a small oasis in the center of Athens?
 Here we go!

-Wandering around this cool green spot of Athens with our experienced guide, you will discover the park that is considered to be an oasis in the centre of Athens.”
+Wandering around this cool green spot of Athens with our experienced guide, you will discover the park that is considered to be an oasis in the center of Athens.”